akonoroshi/dialign_python/README.md

 # dialign_python

 This repository has the multi-party version of [dialign](https://github.com/GuillaumeDD/dialign) (Dubuisson Duplessis et al., 2021) implemented in Python.
-The extension to multi-party dialogues is acepted to AIED 2025 (Asano et al., 2025).
+The extension to multi-party dialogues is accepted to AIED 2025 (Asano et al., 2025).

 ## Notice
 This software reimplements and extends [dialign](https://github.com/GuillaumeDD/dialign), which is distributed under the CeCILL-B license.